HalynaPetrova/data_analyst_technologies/README.md

-# STATISTICS OF DATA ANALYІЕ JOBS
+#  DATA ANALYTIC VACANCIES STATISTICS

-Web Scraping and Data Analysis project to analyze Aata Analyst job.
+Web Scraping and Data Analysis project to analyze Data Analyst vacancies.
-Research based on 100 jobs from djinni.co.
+Research-based on 100 vacancies from djinni.co.

 ## Using Technologies: